mariaak/visitor-login-notice/readme.txt

 == Installation ==

-1. Upload "Visitor Login Notice" plugin into the directory `wp-content/plugins/`.
+1. Upload the "Visitor Login Notice" plugin into the `wp-content/plugins/` directory or install the .zip via the WP plugins panel in your Wordpress admin dashboard.
-2. Enable "Visitor Login Notice" plugin.
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. That's it!
+You should now be able to access the Plugin's options via `Visitor Login Notice` link under Settings on the WordPress dashboard menu.

 == Frequently Asked Questions ==